Baltasar Garzón: Appearance before the Spanish Supreme Court

 The International Commission of Jurists considered that his short-lived inquiry did not justify disciplinary action, let alone criminal prosecution, adding that the prosecution of judges for carrying out their professional work was "an inappropriate and unwarranted interference with the independence of the judicial process".
 The United Nations special rapporteur on the independence of judges and lawyers, found the indictment "regrettable".
-Human Rights Watch called for Spanish authorities tp abide by the United Nations call for an end to its 1977 amnesty law rather than prosecuting a judge seeking accountability for past abuses.
+Human Rights Watch called for Spanish authorities to abide by the United Nations call for an end to its 1977 amnesty law rather than prosecuting a judge seeking accountability for past abuses.
 They also drew attention to the International Covenant on Civil and Political Rights (ICCPR), which Spain ratified in 1977.

 In the third indictment the allegation was that Garzón had dropped (adjourned sine die) a case against the director of Santander, Emilio Botín, in return for sponsorship by the bank of some university courses delivered in New York by Garzón between 2005 and 2006.
 This appeal to the Supreme Court followed a charge previously closed by the Criminal Court on 27 November 2006, since the alleged fee was deemed by the lower court to not be paid to Garzón, but to the university foundation.

 Garzón presented an appeal against the judge investigating the cases, Luciano Varela accusing him of partiality in having "a direct interest in the proceedings and bias in the action" and having "worked closely with the plaintiffs by offering counsel or legal advice" intended help the complainants to correct a defect in their series of indictments to meet a deadline.
 Luciano Varela accepted the appeal and temporarily stepped out from the case until the Supreme Court rules on the appeal.

 Judge Varela subsequently determined that Garzon should stand trial and so on Friday, 14 May 2010, Garzón was suspended from judicial activity (with pay) 'as a precaution, pending judgment' as is formally required by Spanish law.